| Effective: 8/1/1993 |

 Diagnostic Studies, Treatment, and Medications

-All diagnostic or monitoring studies not done by the CHS must be authorized for payment by the head athletic trainer or head team physician.
+All diagnostic or monitoring studies not done by ASUHS must be authorized for payment by the head athletic trainer or head team physician.
 This authorization is not necessary in emergency situations; however, the head athletic trainer or his designee must be notified the next business day by the team physician.

 The complete athletic preparticipation medical evaluation consists of, but is not limited to: